david-dick/firefox-marionette/README.md

     no-agent-forwarding,no-pty,no-X11-forwarding,permitopen="127.0.0.1:*",command="/usr/local/bin/ssh-auth-cmd-marionette" ssh-rsa AAAA ... == user@server

 As an example, the [ssh-auth-cmd-marionette](https://metacpan.org/pod/ssh-auth-cmd-marionette) command is provided as part of this distribution.

+The module will expect to access private keys via the local [ssh-agent](https://man.openbsd.org/ssh-agent) when authenticating.

 When using ssh, Firefox::Marionette will attempt to pass the [TMPDIR](https://en.wikipedia.org/wiki/TMPDIR) environment variable across the ssh connection to make cleanups easier.
 In order to allow this, the [AcceptEnv](https://man.openbsd.org/sshd_config#AcceptEnv) setting in the remote [sshd configuration](https://man.openbsd.org/sshd_config) should be set to allow TMPDIR, which will look like;